vishnunandananmk/terraform_aws/README.md

   - Route 53 will display the NS (Name Server) records, which can be manually added to the domain provider.
 Alternatively, users can automate the domain provider configuration by modifying the Terraform scripts.
 - **Autoscaling**: Automatically scales the ECS cluster based on traffic load.
 - **SSL Support**: SSL certificates are managed through ACM and the application is accessible over HTTPS.
+- **ECS Deployment via AWS Fargate**:
+AWS Fargate is used to run containers without managing servers, providing a fully managed serverless experience for ECS deployments.
+This ensures easier management and scaling of containerized applications.

 ## Terraform Modules and Resources